 So what could kids learn by being stuck in a class with a bad teacher?
 Here goes:

-- Bad teachers often set bad assessments.
+Bad teachers often set bad assessments.
 Ideally, this could unlock students’ creativity.
-Since the assessment procedure and criteria are often poorly defined, it gives them the wiggle-room to create some extra-ordinary products.
-In the end, they may have to defend these products… which can again encourage them to be creative in inventing a justification for what they’ve done. (‘Embelishment’ is a great way to develop creativity.)
+Since the assessment procedure and criteria are often poorly defined, it gives them the wiggle-room to create some extraordinary products.
+In the end, they may have to defend these products… which can again encourage them to be creative in inventing a justification for what they’ve done. (‘Embellishment’ is a great way to develop creativity.)

 In the end, it might even be a good thing for us all to try being bad teachers once in a while.
 If we step back and pretend not to care, perhaps we can encourage all of these potentially great things to take root.

 But just once in a while.

 - Blog-a-gogy: 10 Things Blogging Has Taught Me About Teaching (seanhamptoncole.wordpress.com)

 - 20 Reasons Why (Some) Teachers Are What’s Wrong With Education (seanhamptoncole.wordpress.com)